-Each medium baked potato with the skin provides you with 161 calories, 4.3 grams of protein, 0.2 gram of fat and 36.6 grams of carbohydrates, including 3.8 grams of fiber, or 15 percent of the daily value for fiber set by the FDA.
+Each medium baked potato with the skin provides you with 161 calories, 4.3 grams of protein, 0.2 gram of fat and 36.6 grams of carbohydrates, including 3.8 grams of fiber, according to the USDA.
 A cup of cooked white rice contains 205 calories, 4.3 grams of protein, 0.4 gram of fat and 44.5 grams of carbohydrates, including only 0.6 gram of fiber, according to the USDA.

 Both baked potatoes and rice provide significant amounts of B vitamins, but only potatoes provide vitamin C. For each medium baked potato with skin you eat, you'll get 28 percent of the DV for vitamin C, 12 percent of the DV for niacin, 27 percent of the DV for vitamin B-6 and 12 percent of the DV for folate.
-Since white rice is usually enriched with extra B vitamins, each 1-cup serving provides 17 percent of the DV for thiamine, 12 percent of the DV for niacin and 38 percent of the DV for folate.
+Since white rice is usually enriched with extra B vitamins, each one-cup serving provides 17 percent of the DV for thiamine, 12 percent of the DV for niacin and 38 percent of the DV for folate.

 Baked potatoes contain more minerals than rice.
 Each potato with skin contains more than 10 percent of the DV for iron, magnesium, phosphorus and potassium.
 A cup of white rice provides you with about the same amount of iron as a medium baked potato, but only small amounts of the other minerals.
 You need iron for forming red blood cells and transporting oxygen.
 Magnesium is essential for nerve, muscle and heart function, while phosphorus is important for forming DNA, and potassium can help counteract the negative effects of sodium on blood pressure levels.

-- USDA National Nutrient Database: Potato, Baked, Flesh and Skin, Without Salt
+- USDA National Nutrient Database: "Potato, Baked, Flesh and Skin, Without Salt"

-- USDA National Nutrient Database: Rice, White, Long-grain, Regular, Cooked, Enriched
+- USDA National Nutrient Database: "Rice, White, Long-grain, Regular, Cooked, Enriched"

-- USDA National Nutrient Database: Rice, Brown, Long-grain, Cooked
+- USDA National Nutrient Database: "Rice, Brown, Medium-Grain, Cooked"

 - USDA National Nutrient Database: "Butter, Salted"